maxgrove42/Room.io/README.md

 For further customization and development, I will consider adding more features such as:

+- SQL queries stored in a static sql file to access, rather than directly in the Python code
 - Email verification for new users.
 - Advanced search filters for apartment units.
 - User profile and pet detail pages.